How do I book and what information do you need from me?

-How far is Skaftafell and the Glacier Guides sales office from Reykjavík?
+How far are Skaftafell and the Glacier Guides sales office from Reykjavík?

-How do Arctic Adventures, Arctic Rafting, the Glacier Guides and Reykjavík Backpackers connect?
+How do Arctic Adventures, Arctic Rafting, Glacier Guides, Trek, Dive Silfra & Snowmobile connect?

 How long have you been in business?

-We have been in rafting on the Hvítá river since 1983 which makes us one of the longest running rafting operations in Europe.
-Since the late 1990s we have been adding more and more activities to our selection.
+We have been in rafting on the Hvítá river since 1983 which makes us one of the longest-running rafting operators in Europe.
+Since the late 1990’s we have been adding more and more activities to our selection.
 So we are NOT a travel agency, we are an adventure operator, owned by guides and world travelers and run by guides and adventurers.